LouisJackman/language-x/README.md

 /**
  * Backquotes can be used to allow any character in an identifier name.
 This is
- * designed for two cases:
+ * designed for these cases:
  *
  *  * Allowing fluent sentence-like test cases like below.
  *  * Easing interoperability with foreign APIs that use different naming
  *    contentions.
+ *  * Using Sylan keywords as symbols.
  *
  * Like normal strings, they also support raw mode and custom delimiters.
  * Interpolation is obviously not supported, however.